FriendlyCaptcha/friendly-docs/versioned_docs/version-v1/getting-started/install.md

 > If you want to support old browsers, you can instead use a polyfill build, see the [**browser support**](../guides/browser-support#polyfills) page.

-#### Download and self-host the widget library (releases, recommended by GDPR)
+#### Download and self-host the widget library (recommended for GDPR)

-Instead of using a CDN (e.g. for GDPR reasons) you can of course also download the library .js files and host them on your server.
+Using `cdn.jsdelivr.net` is optional.
+If preferred (e.g. for GDPR reasons), you can self-host the scripts.
+[Download the latest release files](https://cdn.jsdelivr.net/npm/friendly-challenge/) and serve them from your own server:

-Simply download the latest release from one of the CDN's mentioned above, like: https://cdn.jsdelivr.net/npm/friendly-challenge/
+- The module `widget.module.min.js`: https://cdn.jsdelivr.net/npm/friendly-challenge/widget.module.min.js

-- The module widget.module.min.js: https://cdn.jsdelivr.net/npm/friendly-challenge/widget.module.min.js
+- The nomodule `widget.min.js`: https://cdn.jsdelivr.net/npm/friendly-challenge/widget.min.js

-- The nomodule widget.min.js: https://cdn.jsdelivr.net/npm/friendly-challenge/widget.min.js
+`cdn.jsdelivr.net` is blocked in some jurisdictions, like some parts of China.
+If your website needs to be reachable from these jurisdictions, we recommend that you self-host the scripts.

 **Please remember to update to the latest release from time to time.**